Who is a Mentor? - From the FIRST Web Site

 | Brian Fox

 Brian has been a mentor for Team 2135 since 2016 and is involved in the Manufacturing subteam.
-He works for Apple designing test access circuits and debugging chips.
+He is retired from Apple, where he designed test access circuits and debugged chips.
 He has a BS in Electrical Engineering from Rochester Institute of Technology.
 He enjoys building quasi useful things like human powered airplanes and 3-wheeled electric cars in his spare time.